-to work), some of which fall under the Mayor's influence.
-The Mayor and LEAP have committed over £230 million from the European Social Fund (ESF) towards skills, employment and youth programmes in London.
+The Mayor will support underrepresented groups to access employment and progress in their careers, including the self-employed and those working in less secure forms of employment (see chapter 3.4).
+There are a range of different programmes that currently support people into work (or to return to work), some of which fall under the Mayor's influence.
+The Mayor and LEAP have committed around £295mn from the European Social Fund (ESF) towards skills, employment, enterprise and youth programmes in London.
 This funding is hugely valuable to Londoners.
-It helps to reach out to communities and engage the most disadvantaged groups.
+It helps to reach out to communities and engage the most disadvantaged groups, including up-skilling those already employed in low-paid and low-skilled occupations.

 However, Brexit means this funding and the programmes are at risk.
-The Mayor will seek to expand the current range of ESF programmes on offer through match funding with the devolved Adult Education Budget from 2019/20.
+The Mayor will seek to expand the range of ESF programmes on offer that target the most disadvantaged groups, by utilising London's remaining uncommitted ESF funds through match funding with the devolved Adult Education Budget from 2019/20.
 He will continue to lobby and negotiate with government to ensure that London gets a fair funding settlement in any future growth funding that replaces European funds, and that this funding is fully devolved to the Mayor.